Port-Hamiltonian structures in infinite-dimensional optimal control: Primal-Dual gradient method and control-by-interconnection: Infinite-dimensional optimizer dynamics as a monotone pH system

 Finally, we show that $M_\mathrm{opt}$ is m-accretive.
 By convexity of the cost, $M_\mathrm{opt}$ fulfills \eqref{eq:M_dissip} and is therefore is accretive.
 Since $M_\mathrm{opt}$ is bijective, we have $0\in\rho(M_\mathrm{opt})$ and since the resolvent set is open~\cite{Kato95}, we have that $\lambda I-M_\mathrm{opt}$ is invertible for $\lambda>0$ sufficiently small.
 Hence, $\lambda I-M_\mathrm{opt}$ is surjective which means that $M_\mathrm{opt}$ is m-accretive. \end{proof}

 The operator $M_\mathrm{opt}$ that is given by \eqref{eq:optimality_conditions} gives rise to the following infinite-dimensional primal-dual gradient dynamics

 which we will call \emph{optimizer dynamics}.
 These may be seen as a gradient descent in the primal variable $(x,u)$ and a gradient ascent in the dual variable $(\lambda,\lambda_0)$.
-As we will see later, the unique steady state of \eqref{eq:graddyn} is a solution of the optimality system~\eqref{eq:optimality_conditions}.
-By strict convexity of the cost function, this is the unique solution of the optimal control problem.
+As we shall see later, the unique steady state of \eqref{eq:graddyn} is a solution of the optimality system~\eqref{eq:optimality_conditions}.
+By strict convexity of the cost function, this is the unique solution to the optimal control problem.

 To formulate the above dynamics as monotone pH system as defined in Definition~\ref{def:mono_phs}, we rewrite \eqref{eq:graddyn} as